rohan-varma/rohan-varma.github.io/ideas.md

    - A student who wants to succeed in the project will generally have to not only understand the spec, but also search through all the piazza posts to get clarification about ambiguous parts
    - What if the spec was a living document, and discussion was done directly by highlighting parts of the spec and having notes on it pop up on the side?
 Really similar idea to hypothes.is
 9. One-click vacation booking
+   - Enter in your destination, some preferences, etc and retrieve a list of possible vacation arrangements
-   - Lots of effort to book a vacation: plane tickets, hotel/airbnb, things to do, tourism, restaurant reservations Create a one-click book experience, that books flights + hotels + stuff to do, etc
+   - Including plane tickets, airbnbs, reservations for food, things to do, etc
-   - Ski trip solution: book a ski trip, and get hotel/airbnb + lift tickets
+   - Click one of these, enter info, and it is able to book everything
+   - Might be useful for recurring trips that people take
 10. Social media feedback extractor
     - App/API that summarizes how your company/product is being perceived on social media right now Start by scraping reddit/twitter, and use NLP to extract sentiment